 The primary hope for Lahontan cutthroat lies with the increasingly rare perennial streams that flow cold and clear through the dry sagebrush country of the Great Basin.
 Chief among these streams is McDermitt Creek, which drains the southern slopes of Oregon’s Trout Creek Mountains and crosses the state line into the Great Basin of Nevada.
 From there it flows into the Quinn River, which eventually evaporates in a sink in the Black Rock Desert.

-To protect 15 miles of McDermitt Creek and key tributary streams, WRC has purchased a lynchpin property: Disaster Peak Ranch.
+To protect over 18 miles of McDermitt Creek and key tributary streams, WRC has purchased a lynchpin property: Disaster Peak Ranch.
 A working cattle ranch for generations, the property owes its superb condition to the efforts of the current owners, who have a strong conservation ethic and have prioritized healthy habitat alongside ranching since the 1950s.

 Building on that legacy, WRC now has the opportunity to permanently conserve the ranch, allowing our partners to restore and reconnect 55 miles of stream habitat on and around the property.
 This will double the number of stream miles available to Lahontan cutthroat in the species’ northwest range, a huge boost for this fish’s chance at survival.
 WRC’s efforts will also allow fisheries biologists to remove non-native rainbow trout from McDermitt Creek, then reintroduce genetically pure populations of Lahontan cutthroat to the full length of McDermitt Creek, where they once thrived.